foxbunny/mootools-jsonrpc/README.md

 cases.

-The code has been completely rewritten 3 times, but this release (0.4) will be the foundation of future releases, and I will going to stabilize the API until 1.0.
+The code has been completely rewritten 3 times, but this release (0.4) will be the foundation of future releases, and I will stabilize the API until 1.0.

 ## Acknowledgements